cesardeazevedo/react-native-bottom-sheet-behavior/README.md

   }
 ```

-You can check [GoogleMapsView.js](https://github.com/cesardeazevedo/react-native-bottom-sheet-behavior/blob/master/example/views/GoogleMapsView.js) example
+You can check [GoogleMapsView.js](https://github.com/cesardeazevedo/react-native-bottom-sheet-behavior/blob/master/example/views/GoogleMapsView.js) example.

 ## NestedScrollView

-NestedScrollView allows you scroll inside bottom sheet continuously, it's a fork from react-native `ScrollView`, and it should work as the same.
+NestedScrollView allows you to scroll inside bottom sheet continuously, it's a fork from react-native `ScrollView`, and it should work the same way.

 ![react-native](http://i.imgur.com/EaXBCa0.gif)